928 SURFARI

 Unique, extraordinary, and almost impossible to create – this sounded like the inspiration for the Hel Riders team, who set out to create a unique Surfcar.
 How to do it?
 Follow the uphill path, strewn with obstacles.

-The beginning is great: we have a vintage V8 engine from Porsche.
-Anyone who’s heard a V8 from the 1980s knows exactly what we’re talking about.
-Power wasn’t an issue.
-But how do you adapt the drivetrain and suspension to the muddy terrain?
-Tomasz Staniszewski, a friend and Hel Riders team member, came to us with the answer.
-A technical and rallying genius, he completed the Dakar Classic Rally in a Porsche 924 Turbo he built himself.
-Tomasz knew the project was incredibly difficult and demanding, but he found solutions and got to work to achieve the ultimate goal: to build a 928 with a surfing spirit.
-The Surfari is the result of a collective effort of local talent.
-The visual design was handled by the Lange & Lange studio – a duo of twin brothers with years of experience with Chałupy 6.
-From the raw concept to details like hand-painted stripes, branding, a roof rack, a backpack for transporting and drying wetsuits, and interior accessories.
+The beginning is great: we have a vintage Porsche V8 engine.
+Anyone who has heard a V8 from the 1980s knows exactly what we are talking about.
+Power was not a problem.
+But how to adapt the drive and suspension to driving in muddy terrain?
+For this project, we brought on board Tomek Staniszewski, who had already successfully competed in the Dakar Classic Rally in a Porsche 924 Turbo he built himself.
+A year later, racing a naturally aspirated 924, he finished in 4th place.
+Despite the many challenges we faced along the way, we managed to create the foundation for a 928 with a surfer’s soul.
+Surfari is the result of the collective efforts of local talents.
+The visual side of the design work was handled by the Lange & Lange studio, a duo of brothers (twins) who have been associated with Chałupy 6 for years.
+From the raw idea to details such as hand-painted stripes, branding, roof rack, backpack for transporting and drying wetsuits, and interior accessories.

 A vintage F.A.
 Porsche Design helmet even made an appearance on board, completing this unique package.
 This story wouldn’t be complete without a surfboard.
 Our friend, shaper Jędrzej Jankowiak from Polvo Surfboards, created a unique board for the 928, specifically tailored to the Baltic conditions.
 This board is wider and has an unusual curve that helps in these short, fast waves.
 On every trip, the board must be on the roof of the 928.
 Wherever we go, we’re always ready for waves behind the wheel of the Surfari.